 Be mindful of the clinic's set-up and the decor.
 A waiting area in a paediatric clinic should reflect a place that is welcoming for children.
 There are several aspects to consider here:

 - Are the colours on the wall bright and soothing?

 - What kind of toys are available in the waiting area?

 - How does the receptionist communicate with you?
 How does she interact with your child?

 All of these factors can directly impact the mood of your child as you prepare to meet the doctor.
 If your child is excited about the surroundings, chances are he may pass off the ‘doctor test’ without any trouble at all.

 Educate your child

 The moment your child is five years or older, you should talk about the necessity for doctor appointments.
 Use the Internet to show him pictures of clinics and hospitals.
-You can also buy toys and games that involve tools a doctor uses, to let your child become familiar with them.
+You can also buy toys and games that involve instruments that a doctor uses, to help your child become familiar with them.